All photos me too, copyrighted

 With the need to replace the AI-20s becoming ever more pressing, Antonov had in the mid-2000s decided to go for broke, revealing plans for what had promised to be solution to all of the 32’s ills – the An-32B-300.
 What would in the event remain very much just a paper airplane, the 300 had envisioned mating a 200 series fuselage and systems with tried-and-tested 4,600 HP Allison AE2100D engines and Dowty R391 propellers – the same powerplant solution used on the C-27J Spartan and C-130J Hercules (whose earlier versions were, in a twist of irony, the performance benchmarks for the An-32).
 As before though, a chronic lack of funding to pull this mod off and certify it to Western standards had immediately hammered all the nails necessary into the project’s coffin…

 Unable thus to go at it alone, Antonov had eventually started looking for an external partner that could reliably finance a future upgrade project.
-Even this was fraught with issues, partly due to the country’s instability, partly due to the still dominant Soviet system of design, manufacture and support – and partly because the market was already dominated by competing aircraft such as the C-295 and C-27J, nearly as capable up high, but far easier to live with on a day-to-day basis.
+Even this was fraught with difficulty, partly due to the country’s instability, partly due to the company’s outdated Soviet system of design, manufacture and support – but mostly because the market was already dominated by competing aircraft such as the C-295 and C-27J, nearly as capable up high, but far easier to live with on a day-to-day basis.

 In the end, it would take several years for an investor to be found – and it would turn out to be one few observers were expecting.
 Keen to boost its own fledging aeronautical industry, Saudi Arabia had emerged as the willing party, agreeing to provide Antonov with a healthy flow of cash in exchange for participation in the design work and priority on the delivery of the finished machines.
 Starting in early 2016 and composed of Antonov, the King Abdulaziz City of Science and Technology (KACST) and Taqnia Aronautics, this partnership would produce its first results already on 31 March 2017 when UR-EXK – the first An-132 prototype – took to the skies on its maiden flight… 🙂